trentrand/musicdb/README.md

 ## Getting Started
  This cross-platform desktop application was built with [Angularjs](https://angularjs.org) and packaged using [Electron](https://electron.atom.io).

+ The user should specify their database credentials inside the connection object found in the databaseService file.

 ### Install

 Install project dependencies